bpt26/usher_wiki/docs/source/matUtils.rst

 .. code-block:: shell-session

   --samples (-s): File containing samples to calculate metrics for.
-  --get-parsimony (-g): Calculate and print the total tree parsimony score.
   --find-epps (-e): Writes an Auspice-compatible two-column tsv of the number of equally parsimonious placements and neighborhood sizes for each sample to the target file.
   --record-placements (-o): Name for an Auspice-compatible two-column tsv which records potential parents for each sample in the query set.